synt7x/knightscript/README.md

 * Using `| > a b ? a b` to represent `a >= b` and vice versa (adding one to a side may be a more concise way, further inquiry required)

 # Specification
 The language specification in its entirety is available in [ebnf format](https://github.com/synt7x/knightscript/blob/main/knightscript.ebnf).
+You can also check out the [examples](https://github.com/synt7x/knightscript/tree/main/examples).

 ## Constants